kristinemlarson/gnssrefl/README.md

 Although this article was originally written with matlab scripts, the principles are the same.
 If nothing else, it should explain to you what a reflection zone means and what a Nyquist frequency is for GNSS reflections.
-For sea level, you have access to my web app will tell you [how high your site is above sea level](https://gnss-reflections.org/geoid).
-My reflection zone app will [help yoou pick appropriate elevation and azimuth angles.](https://gnss-reflections.org/rzones).
+For sea level, my web app tells you [how high your site is above sea level](https://gnss-reflections.org/geoid).
+My reflection zone app will [help you pick appropriate elevation and azimuth angles](https://gnss-reflections.org/rzones).
 At that point it really is up to you to think about what it means.
 Get to know your site.
 If it belongs to you, look at photographs.
 If it doesn't belong to you, look at Google Earth.